Teen in court after allegedly setting sleeping homeless man on fire on NYC subway train

 Law enforcement responded and extinguished the blaze and then rushed the victim to a hospital in critical condition, the complaint said.

 On Friday, Carrero made his initial appearance in court where a federal magistrate ordered him released.
-Prosectors are appealing to a district court judge.
+Prosecutors appealed to a district court judge who ordered him held.

 Carrero was initially arrested on state charges including attempted murder.